a simple drive to the airport. But, before long, she started to criticize his

 in rage, can be causative factors in asthma, autoimmune dysfunction, coronary

-insomnia, intestinal disorders, low back pain, sexual dysfunction,
+pressure, insomnia, intestinal disorders, low back pain, sexual dysfunction,

 obsessive-compulsive disorder, paranoia, and ulcers.